Geography (GEO)

 Special Topics in Geography

 Introduces specialized topics in the field of geography to meet current trends and investigations of contemporary issues in the discipline.
 May be repeated to a maximum of six credits under different subtitles.
-Lecture: Variable.
+Lecture: 1-3 credits (15-45 contact hours).

 Pre-requisite: Consent of instructor.